FraunhoferIWES/foxes/docs/source/models.rst

 The results of *foxes* runs depend on a number of model choices by the user:

-* :ref:`Rotor models`: Evaluate the flow field at the rotor and compute ambient rotor equivalent quantities.
+* :ref:`Rotor models <rotor-models>`: Evaluate the flow field at the rotor and compute ambient rotor equivalent quantities.
-* :ref:`Turbine types`: Define rotor diameter and hub height, and provide thrust coefficient and power yield depending on rotor equivalent quantities.
+* :ref:`Turbine types <turbine-types>`: Define rotor diameter and hub height, and provide thrust coefficient and power yield depending on rotor equivalent quantities.
-* :ref:`Wake models`: Compute wake deltas for flow quantities in the wake of a turbine.
+* :ref:`Wake models <wake-models>`: Compute wake deltas for flow quantities in the wake of a turbine.
-* :ref:`Wake frames`: Determine the path of wake propagation and the local coordinate system that follows the centreline of the wake.
+* :ref:`Wake frames <wake-frames>`: Determine the path of wake propagation and the local coordinate system that follows the centreline of the wake.
-* :ref:`Wake deflections`: Bend the wakes for rotors with yaw misalignment.
+* :ref:`Wake deflections <wake-deflections>`: Bend the wakes for rotors with yaw misalignment.
 This effect is added to the wake frame path.
-* :ref:`Partial wakes`: Compute rotor disc averages of wake effects, i.e., the partial wakes models calculate the rotor effective wake deltas.
+* :ref:`Partial wakes <partial-wakes>`: Compute rotor disc averages of wake effects, i.e., the partial wakes models calculate the rotor effective wake deltas.
-* :ref:`Turbine models`: Each wind turbine within the wind farm can have individual turbine model choices.
+* :ref:`Turbine models <turbine-models>`: Each wind turbine within the wind farm can have individual turbine model choices.
 For each state and turbine, those compute data from currently existing data.
-* :ref:`Farm controllers`: Responsible for running the turbine models, in a certain order and optionally depending on conditions.
+* :ref:`Farm controllers <farm-controllers>`: Responsible for running the turbine models, in a certain order and optionally depending on conditions.
-* :ref:`Ground models`: Add ground effects to the wake calculation, for example the reflection from horizontal planes.
+* :ref:`Ground models <ground-models>`: Add ground effects to the wake calculation, for example the reflection from horizontal planes.
-* :ref:`Point models`: Calculate point-based data during the evaluation of `algo.calc_points()`, or as a modification of ambient states., like those from the ambient input states.
+* :ref:`Point models <point-models>`: Calculate point-based data during the evaluation of `algo.calc_points()`, or as a modification of ambient states., like those from the ambient input states.
-* :ref:`Vertical profiles`: Analytical vertical profiles transform uniform ambient states into height dependent inflow.
+* :ref:`Vertical profiles <vertical-profiles>`: Analytical vertical profiles transform uniform ambient states into height dependent inflow.

-All concrete models are stored in the so-called :code:`ModelBook` object under a name string (or a name string template that is provided by a so-called model factory), see :ref:`this example<The model book>`.
+All concrete models are stored in the so-called :code:`ModelBook` object under a name string (or a name string template that is provided by a so-called model factory), see the model book example.

+.. _rotor-models:

 Rotor models
 ------------
 Rotor models evaluate the flow field at the rotor and compute ambient rotor equivalent quantities, for example the rotor averaged background wind speed.
-The list of available models and also rotor point visualizations can be found :ref:`in this overview<Rotor model visualizations>`.
+The list of available models and also rotor point visualizations can be found in the rotor model visualization example.

+.. _turbine-types:

 Turbine types
 -------------
 Turbine type models define rotor diameter and hub height, and provide thrust coefficient and power yield depending on rotor equivalent quantities.
-They are either chosen from the provided :ref:`static data<Power and thrust curves>` by their model name (e.g. *DTU10MW*), or added to the model book.
+They are either chosen from the provided static data by their model name (e.g. *DTU10MW*), or added to the model book.

 For example, a turbine type of a 5 MW turbine based on a csv file with